idedic/foleon-dev-tools/README.md

 - just like the installation guide above, make sure to Load unpacked the `extension` folder (or reload the extension on reload button if already loaded) and refresh the Editor tab
 - for debugging the Popup, right-click on Popup > Inspect
 - for debugging the Content script, find the Content script in the Editor's dev tools, Sources section

-### Installation and updating, developer way

-- checkout
-- "Load unpacked" the `foleon-dev-tools/extension` folder - you need to do this only for the first time
-- on every update (pull) make sure to run `yarn build` and go to the Editor tab and refresh the page